The Pediatric Oncologist: Plot

 Matt is dating a pediatric oncologist, Sarah.
 She convinces him to accompany her to the Ebell to attend a Cedars-Sinai Medical Center fundraiser to benefit children with cancer.
 Continental Studios previews Spike Jonze's new satirical film, Duhpocalypse!, starring Johnny Knoxville and Josh Hutcherson and featuring scatological humor.
 During the meeting, the staff and actors argue over the film's themes and tone, as it could conflict with the sales.

 At the fundraiser, Matt feels out of place with Sarah's colleagues, and also feels bummed that they are not passionate about films, preferring to watch things on streaming.
 He gets into an argument with Sarah and her colleagues when they feel his job is not as demanding as their professions, while questioning if his MK Ultra action series deserves to be called "art".
 During a charity bid for an expensive golfing vacation at Royal County Down Golf Club with Scottie Scheffler, Sarah's colleagues bid over $100,000, appearing to win, but are shocked when Matt suddenly bids $200,000 and wins the vacations.
 Sarah is very upset with Matt, and forces him to apologize and hand over the prize.

 While Matt apologizes, he will only agree to give them the vacations if they admit his job is as important as their profession.
 This leads to another argument, where Matt insults them as the establishment is more known for filming locations than their own fundraisers.
 Matt finally admits to Sarah that their relationship cannot work as they have no respect for each other, and leaves to answer a call regarding the final edits to the trailer for Duhpocalypse!.
-Matt suddenly collapses, and finds that he broke his pinky.
+Matt trips over a balloon, and finds that he broke his pinky.
 He goes back to Sarah's table, but she asks him to leave.
 As he walks away, he collapses on a table and is taken by an ambulance, ending on bad terms with Sarah.
 Later, Matt hooks up with Knoxville's agent Leigh, who is more knowledgeable about films but less enthusiastic about him.